PREP-NexT/PREP-SHOT/doc/source/index.rst

 * By default, it operates on hourly-spaced time steps, but this can be adjusted.
 * The input data is in Excel format, while output data is generated in a NetCDF format using ``Xarray``.
 * It supports multiple types of solvers such as Gurobi, CPLEX, MOSEK, and GLPK via `Pyomo <https://pyomo.readthedocs.io/en/stable/solving_pyomo_models.html>`_.
-* It allows input of multiple scenarios for specific parameters.
+* It allows the input of multiple scenarios for specific parameters.
 * As a pure Python program, it benefits from the use of ``pandas`` and ``Xarray``, simplifying complex data analysis and promoting extensibility.

 Offline documentation
 ----------------------
-To browse the documentation offline, you can `download an PDF copy <https://github.com/PREP-NexT/PREP-SHOT/raw/gh-pages/_static/PREP-SHOT.pdf>`_ for offline reading (Synchronize updates with online documentation).
+To browse the documentation offline, you can `download a PDF copy <https://github.com/PREP-NexT/PREP-SHOT/raw/gh-pages/_static/PREP-SHOT.pdf>`_ for offline reading (Synchronize updates with online documentation).

 .. toctree::
    :hidden: